Morocco has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Meetings of states parties

-Morocco attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Morocco observed the first meeting of states parties to the TPNW in 2022.
 “This is a moment to deepen our reflection, give impetus to the implementation of the treaty, and engage in a constructive and frank dialogue with a view to building consensus to free the world from nuclear weapons,” it said.

 Reflecting on the meeting, Morocco said that it had “breathe[d] new life into dialogue”.
 It urged all states to “undertake further efforts to ensure the prohibition of [nuclear] arms”.